 "Targeted advertising" is when an advertiser uses personal information about consumers (such as characteristics, preferences, interests, and online behavior) to create personalized ads designed to appeal to them.

-Google requires businesses that cater to residents of the EEA and the UK to get users' consent before collecting or using their personal data for personalized ads.
+Google requires businesses that cater to residents of the EEA, Switzerland or the UK to get users' consent before collecting or using their personal data for personalized ads.

 There are many privacy and data protection laws requiring consent that Google (and any businesses that use its products) must comply with.
 Many privacy laws apply to businesses that are based in or target residents of the region where the law originates.